The politics of mobility and precarity – and the alternatives

 35. Exploring Intersectionality: Perspectives on (Im)mobility and Precarity in Different Contexts.

-Intersectionality, a pivotal framework in disciplines like sociology, anthropology, and migration studies, informs this panel's exploration of (im)mobility, precarity, and social inequality in diverse national contexts: Iran, Finland, and Norway.
-By doing so, this panel aims to stimulate discussions on intersecting identities and complexities of gender, language, social class, nationality, race, age, and migration histories in shaping people’s everyday experiences of (im)mobility and precarity.
+Intersectionality, a pivotal framework in disciplines like sociology, anthropology, and migration studies, informs this panel's exploration of (im)mobility, precarity, and social inequality in diverse contexts: Iran, Finland, Norway, and Turkey.
+The panel aims to stimulate discussions on using intersectionality as a lens to understand how gender, language, social class, nationality, race, age, legal status, citizenship, migration histories, as well as policies and bureaucratic processes shape experiences of (im)mobility, precarity, and exclusion in everyday life.

 Keywords: intersectionality, immobility, precarity, institutional ethnography

-Authors: Gabriela Wale Soto (Presenting), Amanda Tallis (Presenting)
+Authors: Gabriela Wale Soto (Presenting), Amanda Tallis (Presenting), Muhammed Zeyn (Presenting)

-Somayeh Rahimi (Presenting), Eila Isolatus (Presenting), Tijana Przulj
+Somayeh Rahimi (Presenting), Eila Isolatus (Presenting) Dr Tiina Sotkasiira (Presenting), Aitolgon Boronbaeva (Presenting)

 36. Migration and integration policy frameworks, citizens’ rights and precarity